sensor-dream/APIVOF/guidelines/list-info/x-packs-in-system-fedora-34.md

 <summary>xerces-c</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Validating XML Parser
+Short desc    : Validating XML Parser
 URL          : http://xml.apache.org/xerces-c/
-Лицензия     : ASL 2.0
+License      : ASL 2.0
-Описание     : Xerces-C is a validating XML parser written in a portable
+Descript     : Xerces-C is a validating XML parser written in a portable
              : subset of C++.
 Xerces-C makes it easy to give your application the
              : ability to read and write XML data.
 A shared library is provided for
              : parsing, generating, manipulating, and validating XML